My 3-year-old sometimes complains that her tummy hurts.

 They also mention that serious allergic reactions to Tums are very rare, though they can happen.

-I’ll continue to reiterate that I’m a doctor and don’t have medical expertise, but from my own research, it’s very unlikely that anything serious should happen as a result of a one-off consumption of Tums.
+I’ll continue to reiterate that I’m NOT a doctor and don’t have medical expertise, but from my own research, it’s very unlikely that anything serious should happen as a result of a one-off consumption of Tums.

 However, I’ll also reiterate that my own doctor advised me not to give Tums to kids under 6 years of age, especially on a regular basis.